 Her involvement with Oxheys has also developed an interest in curating and project managing art activities.

 “Art washes away from the soul the dust of everyday Life” Pablo Picasso

 Evelyn’s practice is inspired by engagement at the social interface and is expressed in print, installation and artist books.
 Evelyn is constantly striving to capture that ephemeral moment when the ordinary becomes extraordinary.

-Robin also recently qualified as a yoga instructor and has set up a yoga studio at Oxheys for which he is now taking bookings for individuals, couples and small groups.
+Robin is also qualified as a yoga instructor for which he is takes bookings for individuals, couples and small groups.

 Gordon studied fine art at Sunderland Polytechnic, obtaining a first class (Hons) degree.
 Although specialising mainly in photography he always continued to paint and draw and later took a ‘photography: critical practice’ course at Falmouth College of Art, achieving a postgraduate diploma.
 Painting is the main medium he chooses to work in at the present time.

 His work takes the form of a kind of mapping, building on shapes, symbols and animal totems, and draws upon the unconscious and dreams, attempting to connect the spirit world with the physical.

 Gordon’s recent drawing and painting is based around colour, pattern and repetition.
 He has also begun to incorporate words and their meanings into his work in the form of symbols and totems, creating a map of the human psyche.
 Gordon’s visualisation of the Art Map of Lancashire was a central feature during 2018’s Making A Mark event and has become a work in progress.